chainpoint/chainpoint-start/README.md

 # Versions

 Stable releases will be tagged in all relevant repos listed in the Components section of this Readme.
-The `master` branch for each of these repositories is considered to be stable.
+The `master` branch for these repositories is considered stable.

 # Legacy Software

-For the legacy network using the Tierion Network Token and Chainpoint-Services, please see the [TNT-Legacy repositories](https://github.com/tnt-legacy).
+For the legacy network using the Tierion Network Token, please see the [TNT-Legacy repositories](https://github.com/tnt-legacy).

 # Important Links
 - [Chainpoint Website](https://chainpoint.org)
 - [Chainpoint JSON Proof Schema](https://chainpoint.org/contexts/chainpoint-v4.jsonld)
 - [Boltbox - Lightning Infrastructure](https://github.com/Tierion/boltbox)

- ©2020 Tierion
+ © Tierion.